Race for Charter heats up with rival approach

 Melrose has said any offer it makes would be a mix of cash and stock.
 But the company's shares have fallen steeply in the recent market sell-off, meaning that Melrose would have to issue 300 million shares just to finance 70 percent of the deal.
 The company has 390 million shares outstanding.

-The Telegraph cited speculation the approach came from a party linked to Lincoln.
+The Daily Telegraph report cited speculation that the approach came from a party linked to Lincoln Electric.
 The report said Lincoln's advisor, Bank of America Merrill Lynch (BAC.N), has held informal talks with Charter's advisor Goldman Sachs (GS.N) in recent days.

 In July, Reuters reported Charter was likely to be targeted by U.S. rivals attracted by the prospect of its welding tools business ESAB, the world's second-largest.

+"If it is Lincoln, it is for them to keep tabs and to get access to the books, he said.
+"It makes sense for Lincoln to keep in touch with the situation even though they might not have any wish to conclude the deal unless it is on very favourable terms."

+Lincoln Electric, which bid $565 million (342 million pounds) for Charter in 2000 but later withdrew, was unavailable for immediate comment on Tuesday.

-(Additional reporting by Stephen Mangan, Adveith Nair and Chris Vellacott; Editing by Erica Billingham and Will Waterman)
+(Additional reporting by Stephen Mangan, Sophie Sassard and Chris Vellacott; Editing by Erica Billingham)